g4m3r0/GSL-Software-Docs/guide.md

 |ID| ID of the task.
 |Name| Name of the task.
 |Action| Action that will be executed by the task.
-|Next execution in Min| The time in minutes when the task will be sheduled for execution the next time.
+|Next execution in Min| The time in minutes when the task will be scheduled for execution the next time.
 |Execution every in Min| The delay between task executions.
 |Last Execution| The time when the task was executed the last time.
 |Sub-Task| The ID of the task that will be executed after the parent (this) task was executed.